 Current Status

-NetVUE Grants for Fostering Leadership for Communities of Faith may be requested in amounts ranging from $25,000 to $40,000 for use over two years to develop new programs, or to strengthen existing programs, that support students as they consider vocations of leadership for communities of faith.
+NetVUE Grants for Fostering Leadership for Communities of Faith may be requested in amounts ranging up to $60,000 for use over two years to develop new programs, or to strengthen existing programs, that support students as they consider vocations of leadership for communities of faith.
 Programming should seek to develop students’ capacity for such leadership, in part through facilitating formative connections between participating students and particular faith communities.
 A wide range of proposals for student leadership formation are welcome, but each should include a mechanism for involving students (individually or in groups) with an established faith community near campus.
-Particular preference will be given to proposals which include efforts connected to justice, diversity, equity, or reconciliation.
+Particular preference will be given to proposals which include efforts connected to justice or reconciliation, and to approaches that seek to ensure that all students will have access to this opportunity.

 Funds may be used for a range of purposes, but not to substitute for faculty and staff costs that the institution is presently providing for its vocational exploration activities.
 Capital expenditures, new personnel lines, equipment purchases, and indirect or overhead costs are not eligible for grant support; these expenses are to be covered by the institution.
 Rather, grants are meant to be used to offset one-time costs of program development and implementation.